 Let's not forget one thing.
 We have a watch on our wrist which, in the case of the FR935, is 45mm in diameter.
 When we run, the watch does not face the sky, but is usually slightly ajar.
 Under these conditions we have to receive the signal from some satellites that are not around the corner.
 No, they are at an altitude of more than 20,000km.
 And I repeat, on your wrist you have a very small antenna, in a device that is not precise (nor does it pretend to be), and whose battery we want to last many hours.
 Really, go over all this the next time you think your watch is failing because the track of your trail run between trees and mountains moves 2m from the road you see on the map.

-These days it's very difficult to find a GPS watch that doesn't work reasonably well.
-Something that can tell you "this is not a workout".
+Nowadays it is very difficult to find a GPS watch that does not work reasonably well.
+Something that can tell you "you can't train with this".
 In fact, saving the Apple Watch Series 2I don't remember any model that I can categorize as not bad, but simply regular.
 All brands have very satisfactory results even in difficult conditions.
 Logically some are better than others, but there is no model that can be said to be unusable because of poor GPS reception.

 So, what do I look for when I perform GPS tests?
 Well, finding anomalies that repeat over time: constantly irregular traces, cutting corners over and over, etc. Any model of any brand is going to have erratic behavior at some point, it always does and it always will.
 But again, if you want to know what a bad performance of a GPS watch is, take a look at the Apple Watch test above.